1. What information will

 by the U.S. Department of Housing and Urban Development

-determine that you were an unaccompanied youth who was homeless?
+determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?

 of a runaway or homeless youth basic center or transitional